Appdynamics/couchdb-monitoring-extension/README.md

 Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.

 ## Installation
 1. Download and unzip the CouchDBMonitor-{version}.zip file into `<MACHINE_AGENT_HOME>/monitors/` directory.
+2. Please place the extension in the "monitors" directory of your Machine Agent installation directory.
+Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
-2. Configure the extension by referring to the below section.
+3. Configure the extension by referring to the below section.
 The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
 Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
-3. Restart the machine agent.
+4. Restart the machine agent.
-4. The extension needs to be able to connect to CouchDB in order to collect and send metrics.
+5. The extension needs to be able to connect to CouchDB in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Configuration

-### Configuring the extension using config.yml
+In order to use this extension, the following files need to be configured - config.yml and metrics.xml.
+Here's how to configure those files.

+### Config.yml
 * Configure the CouchDB monitoring extension by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/CouchDBMonitor/`
 * Enter one node from each of the clusters you are monitoring in the `servers` section of the config.yml.
 The extension will automatically collect metrics from all nodes in the cluster.
 * Configure the CouchDB instances by specifying the URI(required), username(required), password(required) of the CouchDB account,